reflex-dev/reflex-web/blog/2024-11-04-best-python-frameworks.md

 - **Jinja templating**: Web apps built with Flask are typically built using Jinja templating, which is not as powerful as React.
 - **Documentation**: Compared to FastAPI, Flask requires using additional libraries to build documentation.

-## Streamlit--a faster way to build and share data apps.
+## Streamlit--a faster way to build and share data apps

 Streamlit has gained considerable traction among data scientists for its ability to convert data scripts into interactive web applications quickly with minimal coding.
 Streamlit is good for building an app to test a model, or a dashboard to visualize data.